TN vs IPS vs VA: Best Monitor Display for Gaming

 As already covered above, TN panels are the kings when it comes to response time.

-VA panels, on the other hand, were built specifically to address the deficiencies in both TN Panels and IPS panels.
+VA panels, on the other hand, built specifically to address the deficiencies in both TN Panels and IPS panels.
 Their response time is slightly faster than the response time of IPS panels yet considerably lower than the response time of TN panels.

 Viewing Angles